Deepakmukka1/telegram-notifier/README.md

 # Telegram-notifier 💉
-This bot shows the avilability of vaccine in your locality in one command
+This bot shows the availability of vaccine and slots in your locality in one command

 ### https://t.me/Notifyvaccinebot